-This course further advances the study of sculpture through the figure, using a variety of traditional and modern techniques.
+This course advances the study of sculpture through the figure, using a variety of traditional and modern techniques.
 Topics include the elements of scale, anatomy, proportion, gesture, and content as they combine to give form and meaning.
-These principles are fundamental to advancement in sculpture, drawing, and painting.
 This course provides instruction in advanced armature building, reclining and seated figure studies, and multi-piece and multi-material mold-making.
 Prerequisite: FA113 Figure Sculpture 1.
 Studio laboratory fee: \$20